gopheracademy/gopheracademy-web/content/advent-2018/interfaces-and-reflect.md

 `itab` encodes the method set.

-When a function accepts an interface as a parameter, passing a value to that function assigns the value, method set, and type  to the interface.
+When a function accepts an interface as a parameter, passing a value to that function packs the value, method set, and type into the interface.

 # Examining Interface Data At Runtime with the Reflect Package